Installing fibre at home

 Please note Chorus does not cover these costs:

-- Any alternative installation from the road to the property that is outside our five different installation options.
+- Any alternative installation from the road to the property that is not listed in the bullet points above

 - Electrical work to add additional power plugs

-- Moving the optical network terminator after it has been installed
+- Moving the ETP or ONT after it has been installed